ShahrukhAfzal/MyCart/readme.md

-# Foobar
+# MyCart

-Foobar is a Python library for dealing with word pluralization.
+MyCart is a basic e-commerce app.

 ## Database Setup